nlesc-recruit/PowerSensor3/docs/USERGUIDE.md

 ```

 ## Using the host library
 The host library is a small C++ library that can be used by applications to measure the power used by some (PCIe) device during some time interval.
-The interface (declared in `PowerSensor.h`) looks like this:
+The interface (declared in `PowerSensor.hpp`) looks like this:
 ```
 class PowerSensor {
   public: